Newsletter of the European

 An overview on the session can be found at: http://www.tam.uiuc.edu/ICTAM2000/Program/P56/Overview/

-Some details of the summary by V. Polezhaev are reproduced here:
+by V. Polezhaev are reproduced here:

 Each of these, which is directly proportional to the magnitude of gravity, can obviously be reduced in proportion to the reduction of gravity.
 Under low-gravity conditions, it is also possible that other effects that are suppressed on Earth can become significant and generate flows.
 Thus, fluid and thermal scientists have been motivated to investigate such unusual phenomena in low-gravity environments.
 In addition to scientific merit of such research, it has practical utility because many of the mission enabling and enhancing technologies involve fluid flows and heat and mass transfer, and their behavior and performance will be different from that in a terrestrial environment.
 Therefore, microgravity research is necessary to develop knowledge bases from which advanced technologies can be designed.
 There are a number of ways to obtain microgravity environments in which the research can be performed.
 A drop tower is a long vertical shaft in which experimental packages are dropped to achieve microgravity through freefall.
 Only a few seconds of microgravity conditions are obtained in this way.
 Reduced-gravity aircraft are flown in parabolic arcs to achieve periods of microgravity for about 20 to 30 seconds.
 Sounding rockets provide several minutes of microgravity conditions and it is a much steadier environment than in airplanes.
 A space shuttle (such as the U.S.'s Space Shuttle in the left-hand figure above) is a reusable launch vehicle that can maintain a consistent orbit and provide up to about 17 days of high-quality microgravity condition.
 Experiments are performed in a laboratory environment.
 A space station (such as the Russian orbital complex Mir in the figure above) is a facility that remains in low Earth orbit for decades and enables research to be conducted for long periods.
 Microgravity mechanics serves as a basis for more complicated microgravity sciences, which include analysis of microgravity impact on living systems (life sciences), biotechnology, crystal growth, combustion, fundumental physics, etc., as well as on technical processes and systems.
 With the International Space Station, which is in progress now, international cooperation will allow scientists to get a better look inside the 'microgravity world' during the 21st century.
 There are great opportunities for advancement in …".